Five Things Christian Apologetics Must Have

 I was hooked and still am.
 However, I have discovered that not all approaches to apologetics are created equal.
 I now use five principles to evaluate apologetics systems, people, books, curriculums, and other materials.
 If it does not measure up, it does not necessarily mean it is all bad, but it is not complete.
 Apologetics needs to include these five things:

 Only upon these can we rest the claim that Christianity is true and everything opposed to it is false.
 Yes, there are difficult passages in the Bible, but the plain things are the main things.
 And yes, truth exists outside the Bible, but nothing can be true that contradicts the Bible since Jesus, the Son of God, taught it is the Word of God (John 17:17).

 Never did I imagine apologetic resources would be so widely known and accessible as it is today.
 The internet has certainly made that possible.
 Yet it can be a blessing and a curse.
 I encourage you to evaluate apologetic programs, ministries, and materials so that they do not miss these five things.
 Your faith and the faith of those you disciple may well be compromised.

-If you are interested in hearing more about how to evaluate apologetic systems and Christian education programs, we would like to invite you to our Spring Open House, on March 18th.
+If you are interested in hearing more about how to evaluate apologetic systems and Christian education programs, we would like to invite you to our Summer Open House, on August 5th.
 On Campus and Live-Streaming options are available.

 Dr. Potter is the author of Developing a Christian Apologetics Educational Program (Wipf & Stock, 2010) and co-author (with Dr. Norman Geisler) the Teacher’s Guide for Twelve points that Show Christianity is True (Bastion Books, 2015).
 He has written and published articles in the Christian Apologetics Journal, The Homeschool Digest, as well as the Christian Research Journal.
 Dr. Potter also serves as the Registrar and Director of the Doctor of Ministry Program.